cvs-health/testilo/README.md

 The jobs in a series differ from one another only in the timestamp segments of their `id` properties.
 For example, if the first job had the `id` value `240528T1316-mon-mozilla` and the events in the series occurred at intervals of 12 hours, then the second job would have the `id` value `240529T0116-mon-mozilla`.

+The `series` module adds a `sources.series` property to each job in the series.
+The value of that property is the `id` value of the first job in the series.

 To support monitoring, a server that receives job requests from testing agents can perform a time check on the first job in the queue.
-If the time specified by the first job is in the future, the server can reply that there is no job to do.
+If the time specified by the `id` of the first job is in the future, the server can reply that there is no job to do.

 #### Invocation